-Tim Calabro doesn’t think of himself as important.
-That’s the first thing you need to know.
-He laughs off praise, shrugs at compliments, and treats his work as if it’s simply what anyone would do.
-But it isn’t.
-Tim holds one of the most essential roles in any community: he is the person who tells our story.
+Tim Calabro doesn't think of himself as important.
+That's the first thing you need to know.
+He laughs off praise, shrugs at compliments, and treats his work as if it's simply what anyone would do.
+But it isn't.
+Tim holds one of the most essential roles in any community — he is the person who tells our story.

-map of towns the paper covers - 16He writes articles, edits the correspondents from all 16 towns The Herald represents, and somehow carries those towns in his head — literally.
+He writes articles, edits the correspondents from all sixteen towns the Herald represents, and somehow carries those towns in his head — literally.
 During our interview, he listed every one of them from memory, in alphabetical order, without hesitation.
 In that moment, I knew this conversation was going to be something special.

 For the Randolph Vibe's 100th interview, I wanted to celebrate someone who doesn't just live here — he documents us, week after week, with clarity, humility, mistakes, and a kind of emotional restraint that lets the truth rise on its own.
 He thinks I'm silly for choosing him.
 But that humility is part of what makes him so indispensable.